 Short rib ragu may not be the first thing you think of when planning your holiday cooking; humble braises often take a backseat to large elegant roasts.
 But not much can beat the decadent richness of a properly braised pot of short ribs.
 Add a thick, mushroomy sauce as Minimally Invasive's winning recipe in the new Food52 Cookbook suggests, and you'll be on your way to making holiday meal history.

-Entries tagged with 'The Food52 Cookbook Volume 2'
+'The Food52 Cookbook Volume 2' on Serious Eats